Reindeer: Antlers

 When the antler growth is fully grown and hardened, the velvet is shed or rubbed off.
-To the Inuit, for whom the caribou is a "culturally important keystone species", the months are named after landmarks in the caribou life cycle.
+To Inuit, for whom the caribou is a "culturally important keystone species", the months are named after landmarks in the caribou life cycle.
 For example, amiraijaut in the Igloolik region is "when velvet falls off caribou antlers."

 Male reindeer use their antlers to compete with other males during the mating season.
 Butler (1986) showed that the social requirements of caribou females during the rut determines the mating strategies of males and, consequently, the form of male antlers.
 In describing woodland caribou, which have a harem-defense mating system, SARA wrote, "During the rut, males engage in frequent and furious sparring battles with their antlers.
 Large males with large antlers do most of the mating."
 Reindeer continue to migrate until the bulls have spent their back fat.
 By contrast, barren-ground caribou males tend individual females and their fights are brief and much less intense; consequently, their antlers are long, and thin, round in cross-section and less branched and are designed more for show (or sexual attraction) than fighting.

 In late autumn or early winter after the rut, male reindeer lose their antlers, growing a new pair the next summer with a larger rack than the previous year.
 Female reindeer keep their antlers until they calve.
 In the Scandinavian and Arctic Circle populations, old bulls' antlers fall off in late December, young bulls' antlers fall off in the early spring, and cows' antlers fall off in the summer.

 When male reindeer shed their antlers in early to mid-winter, the antlered cows acquire the highest ranks in the feeding hierarchy, gaining access to the best forage areas.
 These cows are healthier than those without antlers.
 Calves whose mothers do not have antlers are more prone to disease and have a significantly higher mortality.
 Cows in good nutritional condition, for example, during a mild winter with good winter range quality, may grow new antlers earlier as antler growth requires high intake.